slothdev/Reproducible-Research-PA2-Repo/NOAA_Event_Analysis.md

 ## Synopsis

 This analysis is focused on determining the harmful effects of Storm Event Types `EVTYPE` on population health and economic consequences.
 For population health, the analysis will present the `EVTYPE` causing the top ten highest numbers of `FATALITIES` and `INJURIES`.
-However, since only some `EVTYPE` had such effects, we will ignore records that have zero `FATALITIES` or `INURIES`.
+However, since only some `EVTYPE` had such effects, we will ignore records that have zero `FATALITIES` or `INJURIES`.
 For economic consequences, we perform a similar analysis and will omit observations causing zero property damages (`PROPDMG`) or crop damages (`CROPDMG`).

 The analysis is focused on data collected post-1995, since from the NOAA database 48 storm event data types are reported since 1996 as per NWSI 10-1605 (dated